Infectious Disease Control

 - Managing visitors to reduce their exposure to transmissible disease as well as their contact with other patients.

-Type of spread | Examples of organisms and conditions | Patient management | Clinician |
+Mode of spread | Examples of organisms and conditions | Patient management | Clinician |

 Contact | Antibiotic resistant organisms, e.g. MRSA; Acute vomiting or diarrhoea; Conjunctivitis. |